HMHASHEMALI16/Geo_Map_of_Bangladesh_Railway_Network/README.md

 # Bangladesh Railway Map 2025

-A detailed custom-designed railway map of Bangladesh as of 2025.
+This is a **Geo Map** featuring a detailed, custom-designed railway network of Bangladesh as of 2025.

 ## Credits and Data Sources